UK time trials: Cammish wins his first National 12-Hour Championship

-Veteran Ian Cammish (Planet X) secured his first National 12-Hour Championship title in
+Veteran Ian Cammish (Planet X) secured his first National 12-Hour Championship title in Essex on Sunday, his first national medal since winning the National 100 19 years ago.

 The Bedfordshire-based 51-year-old won nine 100-mile titles between 1980 and 1989, but had never won the half-day event.
 But when he saw that Kevin Dawson was not defending his 2007 title, he saw a chance to take the title which had so far eluded him.